 - Knowledge of the UK research and innovation landscape

-- Science, policy or practice background relevant to the Institute mission
+- Science background relevant to the Institute mission

 Remuneration and Time Commitment